-For dining or serving drinks, a well-dressed table setting becomes the focal point for the celebrations.
-This curated Christmas table ideas is the place to start.
-‘My favourite tablescape look is “More is more”,’ says name to know Alex Head, founder & owner, Social Pantry.
+‘My favourite tablescape look is “More is more”,’ says Alex Head, founder and owner of Social Pantry.
 'I really go all out at Christmas.
 It doesn’t mean spending lots of money but I like the table to look abundant and overflowing.
 I like to forage for things as much as possible, or re-use elements such as old wooden chopping boards to give height to candles or votives in the centre of the table.
 Fruit such as clementines with their stalks or pears look stunning and seasonal.
 Then I like to add a pop of colour with tall gold candlesticks bearing hot pink candles, from Amazon or Trouva.’

 Glassware too takes a starring role.
 ‘This Christmas I’m seeing a growing trend for bottle green glassware,’ advises Alex.
 ‘It looks absolutely gorgeous on the table.
 I love mixing it with some gold-rimmed glasses for a really eye-catching look.
 But if you don’t want to splash out on a new set, I think mixing up any coloured glassware works really well on the Christmas table – you can buy them from Habitat and, increasingly, some supermarkets.’

 3. Pay attention to tiny details

 ‘Whether the setting is casual or formal, minimal or maximalist, monochromatic or colourful – it's the smallest of details, the tablecloths and napkins, crockery and glassware as well as the candles and flowers that have the ability to make the day truly wonderful and memorable for guests,' adds Tricia Guild, OBE, founder & creative director, Designers Guild.

 4. Personalize place settings